abdelrahmankhaled213/To_Do/README.md

 # Technical

  🔵 Screen Util to make the app responsive <br>
-🔵Sqlite DataBase with SqFlite for offline storage <br>
+🔵 Sqlite DataBase with SqFlite for offline storage <br>
 🔵 Bloc as State Managment <br>
 🔵 Native Splash Screen to create splashscreen for andriod & iOS <br>